 The Industrial Revolution, which began around 1800, radically changed this situation.
 Industrialization saw the price of food and of materials collapse as well as massive improvements in public health and in medical science, including the widespread use of inoculations as well as increasingly effective treatments for disease.
 This led to the collapse of child mortality, from around 50 percent in 1800 to around 1 percent in Western countries today.
 The result of this has been an ever-growing “mutational load.”
 Under Darwinian conditions, mutations (which are almost always negative) would be purged every generation via high child mortality.
 People who had sub-optimal immune systems, due to high mutational load, would die of childhood diseases and, thus, never pass on their genes.
 Physical mutation, and thus physical illness, is comorbid with mental mutation, and thus mental illness.
 This is because the brain is around 84 percent of the genome, meaning that it is a massive target for mutation.
 Consequently, many of the children who died due to their poor immune systems prior to 1800 would, if they had become adults, have suffered from mental illness and also would have been more likely to have other mutations that might cause them to think in maladaptive ways, such as not wanting to have children.
 Consistent with this, a rise across time in significantly genetic physical and mental problems associated with de novo mutation, such as autism, has been highlighted.
 Indeed, it has been found that the faces of Western people are becoming gradually less symmetrical.
 This implies an increase in mutations in the face, as the norm is to have a symmetrical face, and an increase in mutations relating to the immune system, as people with good immune systems are better able to maintain a symmetrical phenotype in the face of disease.

 Two consequences to the breakdown in selection have been highlighted.
 Firstly, you would expect to find more and more people with instincts and desires that would have been maladaptive under Darwinian conditions, and these instincts and desires would be comorbid with other maladaptive traits.
 One such example is atheism.
 As we have discussed, the collective worship of a moral god is adaptive and is, therefore, associated with other adaptive traits and general evidence of low mutational load.
 Atheism is maladaptive and is, therefore, correlated with evidence of high mutational load, such as autism and non-right-handedness.
 The latter is because people with symmetrical brains are generally right-handed.
 Non-right-handedness correlates with many mental and psycho-sexual pathologies.
-Matthew Sarraf and colleagues have observed that being an advocate of multiculturalism—which is maladaptive because it puts the interests of other ethnicities ahead of your own—is associated with physical and mental illness and with low fertility.
+Matthew Sarraf and colleagues have presented some evidence that self-reported “liberalism” is associated with physical and mental illness and low fertility.
+There’s little doubt that, at least today, “liberalism” has a great deal of crossover with multiculturalism, where an individual puts the interests of other ethnicities ahead of his own—.
 By contrast, conservatism, even when controlling for religiousness, is associated with mental and physical health and with fertility.
 Interestingly, it has been shown that right-wing people, on average, have faces that are more symmetrical than are those of left-wing people.
 This implies that right-wing people are lower in mutational load.
 This make sense because, in the contemporary West, many ideas associated the Left, such as multiculturalism, are maladaptive at the level of group selection.

 The second consequence of this breakdown is what has been called the “spiteful mutant.”
 When people carry mutations that make them inclined towards maladaptive behavior, they will damage the genetic interests even of non-mutants.
 They will do this, firstly by espousing maladaptive ways of thinking—such as that women should heavily limit their fertility or even have no children at all—influencing many non-mutants to damage their own genetic interests.
 Secondly, they will critique and otherwise undermine societal structures that act to optimize adaptive behavior, such as religion.
 Indeed, they may even take control of such structures and gradually change them such that they advocate maladaptive behavior.
 This can be seen in the Church of England and its leaders, such as the current Archbishop of Canterbury Justin Welby, now being little more that multiculturalists in mitres.
 They do not even have to ascend to positions of great influence to do this.
 Spiteful mutants will simply influence everyone they know to behave in a maladaptive way, consistent with evidence that if a healthy person associates with a person who suffers from depression, then the healthy person is more likely to become depressed himself.